madskjeldgaard/mk-synthlib/README.md

 # Plundered from all around

-This is my SuperCollider synthdef library
+This is my SuperCollider synthdef library and factory.
+It produces tons of variations of synths that I use.

+### Usage
+This library is meant for myself and I am not offering support in using it, but feel free to try it anyway and steal bits of it for your own projects.

 ### Settings